 Christmas Orchard is an example of how easy it is to convert any quilt into a Christmas quilt pattern.
 It's made from two traditional blocks, Snowball and Practical Orchard, and is super easy to assemble.
 You can shift color and contrast around to make different components pop out in the quilt.

 Here's a design that was inspired by Carol G's tree quilt in our online photo galleries.
 Stitch the tree in one of two ways, as a rag quilt or as a typical smaller quilt.

-The rag quilt doesn't have huge units -- they finish at 4" square.
+The rag quilt doesn't have huge units--they finish as four-inch squares.
 The mini's are smaller, of course, with each square in the quilt finishing at 2-1/2".
 You'll find a couple of layout and assembly options within the quilt pattern.

 08 of 11

 This Christmas table runner is made from four patchwork blocks placed on point and surrounded by rosy red setting triangles.
 A narrow inner border repeats the plaid fabric used in the strip pieced units of blocks, and a wider outer border is made from the same fabric used at block centers.
 Change the fabrics to make the table runner pattern suit any season or theme.Continue to 9 of 11 below.

 10 of 11